domRiddle/ASF/Statistics.md

 ## Usage of data

-Your SteamID, Avatar, automated trading (API key + ASF 2FA) status, SteamTradeMatcher status and MatchEverything status is being used for our **[public database of ASF-powered SteamTradeMatcher bots with ASF 2FA](https://asf.justarchi.net/STM)**.
+Your SteamID, Avatar, automated trading (API key + ASF 2FA) status, SteamTradeMatcher status and MatchEverything status is being used for our **Public ASF STM listing** explained below.

 ---

 ### Public ASF STM listing

+Our listing is located **[here](https://asf.justarchi.net/STM)**.

 Thanks to our listing, every interested ASF and non-ASF user can easily notice bots that are currently active, and send them STM trade offer, which helps both users, including **you** to help get rid of duplicated cards and head towards badge completion.
 We wanted to create something like this for a long time, as **everybody** appreciates instant response to trade offers that ASF includes, which can drastically improve efficiency of matching, as well as information about bots availability - until now it was very hard to make a public listing like this, and thanks to ASF it's much easier.